awslabs/graphstorm/docs/source/cli/model-training-inference/output.rst

   * ``format``: The format of the saved embeddings.
 By default, it is ``pytorch``.
   * ``emb_name``: A list of node types that have node embeddings saved.
 For example: ["ntype0", "ntype1"]
   * ``world_size``: The number of chunks (files) into which the node embeddings of a particular node type are divided.
 For instance, if world_size is set to 8, there will be 8 files for each set of node embeddings."

+**Note: The built-in GraphStorm training or inference pipeline (launched by GraphStorm CLI) will process the saved node embeddings to convert the integer node ids into the raw node ids, which are usually string node ids..**
+Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`

 .. _gs-output-predictions: